Judgment Summaries

 De Jager v Netcare | Surveillance Evidence and POPIA

-The High Court considered whether surveillance evidence collected without consent was admissible under the Protection of Personal Information Act (POPIA).
-The case clarifies when personal information, including special personal information like health data, may be processed and used in legal [...]
+In De Jager v Netcare, the High Court considered whether surveillance evidence collected without consent was admissible under the Protection of Personal Information Act (POPIA).
+The case clarifies when personal information, including special personal information like health data, may be [...]

 SCHUFA case | OQ v Land Hessen | Automated decision-making